KittyGiraudel/sass-guidelines/en/_naming.md

 [Kaelig](http://kaelig.fr) has [a very insightful article about the global CSS namespace](http://blog.kaelig.fr/post/44554267597/please-respect-the-global-css-namespace), in case this topic is of any interest to you.

 <div class="note">
   <p>Note that automatic namespacing is definitely a design goal for the upcoming <code>@import</code> revamp from Sass 4.0.
-As that comes closer to fruition, it will become less and less useful to do manual namespacing; eventually, manually-namespaced libraries may actually be harder to use.</p>
+As that comes closer to fruition, it will become less and less useful to do manual namespacing; eventually, manually namespaced libraries may actually be harder to use.</p>
 </div>